 Stressed out about pacing

-If you are on holiday and it is hot, up in the mountains at high altitude, or in a hilly area and you can't find somewhere flat to do session, then training to pace can be quite stressful.
 When the conditions are not optimal and you know hitting the pace will be tough (or impossible!), then training to HR is a great to way to get in the work and know you are training at the right effort.

 Control the effort

 You've got a dream pace you want to hit for your upcoming race in 12 weeks and you are determined to hit that in training, but in reality, your fitness isn't there yet.
 Do you hammer it anyway and push to your max to get there?
 Or do you ease it back to work in the right zone and trust that over the next 12 weeks you'll get there?
-The latter is the right answer!
-If we push too hard too often in training, then this increases our chance of injury.
-By using HR, you can be confident that you are working in the right zone, not getting carried away and track your fitness over time by seeing your pace improve for the same HR.

 Good indicator of illness

-This only applies if you track your resting HR over time too, but if you know your HR zones and typical trends, then changes (usually an increase!) in HR are an indicator you are under the weather.
+This only applies if you track your resting HR over time too, but if you know your HR zones and typical trends, then changes (usually an increase!) in HR is an indicator that you are under the weather.
 This is beneficial for tailoring your training to ensure you are not pushing through when you should be resting!

 When it comes to understanding your own heart rate data, there are some general patterns you should expect to see:

-As you get fitter, your resting heart rate will go down.
-Your resting heart rate is the lowest amount of blood your body needs to pump while you are relaxed and not exercising.
 The average resting heart rate is between 60 and 100 beats per minute, however many runners will have significantly lower heart rates than this as their body has become so much more efficient at delivering oxygen to cells.
-As a result, overtime you should see your heart rate lower when running the same sessions from the past.

-Your heart rate should go up when training harder, for example when training in the heat, running uphill or running on trails rather than tarmac
+Your heart rate should go up when training harder, for example when training in the heat, running uphill or running on trails rather than tarmac.

 When your heart rate is higher than usual, it may indicate that you are overtraining or ill.
 If any of these are the case, it is best to take a few extra days of rest.

-At Runna we think HR is useful but we recommend primarily running to pace and using HR data as a secondary measure.
+Our view is that HR is useful but we recommend primarily running to pace and using HR data as a secondary measure.
 Pace gives us the confidence we need for race day and the more we get used to running at a certain pace, the more conditioned our body is to that pace come race day.
-However, HR is great if the conditions are not optimal for the session on your plan, to check you are working in the right zone and not overdoing it, and to track your health over time.
-BUT it is key that you wear a chest or arm strap during your run sessions!
-Happy training.